 How is gynecomastia treated?

 Gynecomastia is usually treated with minimally invasive techniques that involve a combination of liposuction and direct excision of breast tissue.
-During your consultation, Dr. Aquadro will evaluate you and discuss the options with you.

 Who is a good candidate?

 - Men desiring improvement in chest contour who have completed a medical evaluation

 What can I expect the day of surgery?

 Many times this surgery can be performed in the office.
 On the day of surgery, your surgeon will make some marks on you in the preoperative holding area and confirm the surgery details with you.
 The surgery usually takes one to two hours and you will go home the same day.
 You will be placed in a compression garment immediately after surgery.
 Noticeable results will be seen immediately following surgery, but it will take several months for the swelling to disappear and the long term results to be realized.
 Most men return to work within a couple of days.
 Full strenuous activity can be resumed in four to six weeks.